I’m Bonita Joyner Shields, the editor of PowerPoints, the Sabbath School Bible study guide for kids aged 10–14.

 Doctrines and Principles Taught

 Virtually every Adventist doctrine is taught at some point during the 12-year curriculum.
 Even very young children learn of baptism by immersion, the state of the dead, the Sabbath, and other essential doctrines.
-These and others are taught through stories in coherent thematic clusters and reinforced through activities during the Sabbath School hour.
+These and other beliefs are taught through stories in coherent thematic clusters and reinforced through activities during the Sabbath School hour.
 The bedrock Adventist message is taught at every level with the most effective methods of instruction.

 For the first time in the history of Adventism, Sabbath School lessons for children have been formulated with the use of current educational theory and methods.
 Curriculum consultants directed the production of the original curriculum plan and outlined the teaching methods to be used.
-Writers from every world division followed these plans as they participated in the development of lessons.
+Writers from every world division followed these plans as they participated in the development of the lessons.
 Same message—new methods.

 During the early planning stage, Sabbath School and Children’s Ministries directors from every world division met together with General Conference personnel and the curriculum consultants in England for a week to discuss and provide direction as the work moved forward.
 This group provided the focus for those who later developed and wrote the lessons.
 A few months later, more than sixty people—representing every world division—met at Andrews University to begin the writing stage.
-As the work progressed, over a two-year span, small groups of writers met at the General Conference to produce additional lessons for each level of the curriculum.
+As the work progressed over a two-year span, small groups of writers met at the General Conference to produce additional lessons for each level of the curriculum.
 Again, these writers came from around the world.

 Today we know that we must approach learning activities through a variety of methods.
 We know that children remember about 30 to 35 percent of what they hear, about 40 to 50 percent of what they see, and about 90 percent of what they do.
-The emphasis in GraceLink is placed on all three.
+The emphasis in GraceLink is placed on all three ways of learning.
 Children are often guided through activities that incorporate hearing, seeing, and doing—and require activity.
 Thus today’s Sabbath School classes often nurture an exuberant atmosphere in which children actively pursue learning under the direction of a leader or teacher.

 These activities are reinforced through the debriefing process in which children are led to consider “What did you learn?”
 “How do you feel about it?”
 “What are you going to do about it?”
 This process deals with knowledge, emotion, and application.
 Educational research tells us that people remember more when they are emotionally involved and that pleasant emotions enhance positive learning.
-Debriefing isessential to active learning.
+Debriefing is essential to active learning.
 It is the means by which children (and adults) understand and apply what they have learned.

 The four dynamics incorporated in the GraceLink curriculum provide a balanced program and form the core of the curriculum.
 These are: